 While there are situations in which a simple mistake won’t have a significant impact on your son or daughter’s life, the consequences of underage drinking can be profound and long-lasting.
 Even the slightest scent of alcohol can lead to their arrest.
 North Carolina is not forgiving with underage drinking.
 When your son or daughter’s future is at stake, you need to reach out to a skilled Charlotte underage drinking attorney to protect their rights.

 At Randall & Stump, Criminal Defense Attorneys, we understand that getting arrested for underage drinking may seem like a hopeless situation for some and not a big deal for others.
 It’s important to know that there are options other than pleading guilty.
 We will explore every potential defense and work to obtain the best possible outcome.
-We have years of experience defending young clients in Charlotte and throughout Mecklenburg County.
+Our criminal lawyers have years of experience defending young clients in Charlotte and throughout Mecklenburg County.

 When your son or daughter is facing an underage drinking charge, you have to think about what to do.
 Of course, you want what’s best for them.
 You might consider encouraging them to plead guilty and pay the fine.
 But this gives them a permanent record and can have lasting consequences on their academic and professional career.